A patient lays on an exam table in a doctors office while a physician examines their arm and shoulder

 About Us

-The Health Center at Touro University Nevada is a multi-disciplinary medical facility located in Henderson.
+The Health Center at Touro University Nevada is an osteopathic medical practice located in Henderson.
 We strive to provide our patients with high quality health care services and health education.
-Our current services include primary care, osteopathic manipulative medicine, geriatrics and rheumatology.
-The clinic is also dedicated to serving as a resource for medical education to prepare future physicians, physician assistants, and nurse practitioners.
+We provide osteopathic manipulative medicine where our faculty physicians have had years of training and experience to look beyond your symptoms to understand how lifestyle and environmental factors impact your well-being.
+They practice medicine according to the latest science and technology while considering options to complement pharmaceuticals and surgery.
 Our patients enjoy and benefit from the extra time and care they receive through these learning opportunities.

 Mission